hadrien-delattr/gimp-scripts/README.md

   modifications of the script may make it relevant.

 - diffusion: the radius of the blur used in the cyclic process giving rise the patterns.
+As a rule of thumb, the larger the diffusion, the larger and the more "dislocated" the patterns will look.
 This parameter is called diffusion because it plays the same role diffusion in the chemical models where Turing patterns usually arise.

+- high-pass radius: the radius of the high-pass filter used in the cyclic process giving rise to the pattern.
+As for diffusion, a large high-pass radius will make the patterns bigger, but also less roundish.